aggads/FoodDog/README.md

 # FoodDog
+---

 Foodog is a blog talking about how to feed dogs.

-## Requirements
----

-> Nothing

-//We have not tested it with higher versions but the codebase should be sufficient.//

 ## Details
 ---